 Changes in macOS Catalina version 10.15.4

-Apple has begun referring to deprecate Kernel Extensions as "Legacy System Extensions" in certain macOS interfaces and support documentation.
+Apple has begun referring to deprecated Kernel Extensions as "Legacy System Extensions" in certain macOS interfaces and support documentation.

 An example of this alert can be seen below.